 Similar stress tests have been performed in Belgium for the non-NPP nuclear facilities.
-The results of these tests are presented in other reports from the regulatory body, available here.
+The results of these tests are presented in other reports from the regulatory body, available on the FANC website.

 In accordance with the European methodology, the stress tests of the nuclear power plants were performed in three phases: